Beyond the Horizon

 Sharing knowledge and experience between teams and departments is essential, even if one might think that topic X may not interest department Y at first.
 Whether the specific information is needed is another story, but it is important to have a communicative and open culture and to avoid silos.

 So, I truly believe that we must literally pull together in the same direction to achieve common goals.
 Otherwise, the work is not only inefficient but probably even against each other and goals will not be achieved.
-Therefore, get in touch, encourage sharing and avoid silos.
+Get in touch, encourage sharing and avoid silos.
 How exactly?
-Well, there are many ways.
+There are many ways.
 Go to lunch together or as I did: ask for insights into the respective area or just for feedback.
 Those people will also feel important because they are; for achieving the common goal.

 Be Connected & Bold